DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Experiment

-\paragraph{Evaluation Datasets} We evaluated our models on three benchmarks, including the ReST test sets, the OmniDocBench table sets, and the OmniDocBench formula sets.
+We evaluate our models on multiple benchmarks, including the ReST testing sets, the OmniDocBench table sets, and the OmniDocBench formula sets.
 They include multiple languages, such as Chinese, English, and a mix of both.
-The detailed statistics of these test sets are summarized in Table~\ref{tab:test}.
-For ReST testing sets, the results are evaluated by accuracy.
-For OmniDocBench table sets, we report the TESD, structure TEDS (STEDS), and Normalized Edit Distance.
-For OmniDocBench formula sets, we evaluate the results using CDM, ExpRate@CDM~\citep{wang2024cdm} and Normalized Edit Distance.
+The detailed statistics of these testing sets are summarized in \Cref{tab:test}.
+For the ReST testing sets, the results are evaluated by accuracy.
+For the OmniDocBench table sets, we report the TEDS, structure TEDS (STEDS), and Normalized Edit Distance.
+For the OmniDocBench formula sets, we evaluate the results using CDM, ExpRate@CDM and Normalized Edit Distance.